 16. Window shop.
 Well, you could actually do some shopping on Rue Neuve, which is home to Europe’s favourite chain stores and receives 43,000 visitors daily.
 But Galeries Saint-Hubert is more about the window shopping, with its delicious chocolate shops.
 Avenue Louise is also known for its luxurious boutiques.
-There’s also Chaussée d’Ixelles, which is Brussels’ second busiest shopping street.
+There’s Chaussée d’Ixelles as well, which is Brussels’ second busiest shopping street.

 17. Visit the markets.
 Besides the antique market in Sablon, other markets to visit include the daily flea market at Place du Jeu de Balle, the Sunday market at Gare du Midi and the Place Chatelain market on Wednesday evenings.

 18. Belgian chocolate.
 A local told me that although there are plenty of expensive chocolate shops lining the streets in Brussels, the best Belgian chocolate is lining the shelves in the supermarkets.
 So I sampled quite a few flavours and brands, but focused on praline of course.
 Check out my personal favourites: Guylian, Côte d’Or and Galler.
 I’ve also heard Dolfin chocolate is a must.